 Administer an Assessment with Student Devices

 We make it easy to use your student devices for assessing in ALL In Learning, with lots of options for the type of content you can use.
-You can use on-screen content chosen from item banks, imported from Word or PowerPoint or PDF, created using our PowerPoint-like interface.
+You can use on-screen content chosen from item banks, imported from Word, PowerPoint, or PDF, or custom-created using our PowerPoint-like interface.
 You can simply use the device like an electronic bubble sheet with a simple answer key, if you already have hard copies of a test.
-With student devices, you can use up to 12 multiple choice options on questions and students can enter short answers.
+With student devices, you can use up to 12 multiple choice options on questions and students can type in short answers or submit essays, projects, or performances that will be graded with a complex rubric or a simple slider.
 We've got numerous testing security features as well!

 - Activate the Assessment

 In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate>"Use with Engage & Learn," and choose your class.
 (If you haven't yet created a lesson, see this article for a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)

 - Teacher Chooses Activation Options

 Next, you'll be prompted to choose what options you'd like to use, like whether you want the questions downloaded to the device or will use a hard copy test, if you want them to see their results or not, if you want them to see which questions they missed, if you want them to see what the correct answer was, etc.

 - Students log into the Student Portal at students.allinlearning.com.

 See "How Students Log Into the Student Portal" section above.